-As a result of such contracts, as at 31 December 2023, the Group benefited from a backlog in the amount of €3,778 million (€4,067 million, as at 30 June 2024), or 7.6 times revenue from Telecom Infrastructure services for the twelve-month period ended 31 December 2023.
+As a result of such contracts, as at 31 December 2024, the Group benefited from a backlog in the amount of €3,783 million, or 7.8 times revenue from Telecom Infrastructure services for the twelve-month period ended 31 December 2024.
 The amount of the backlog is not necessarily indicative of future revenue or earnings.
 Although the backlog reflects business that is considered to be firm, cancellations or scope adjustments may occur.

-For the year ended 31 December 2023, the four French MNOs accounted for 84 per cent. of Telecom Infrastructure revenue and during the same period, also at a Group level, there is no single Telecom Infrastructure customer that represent more than 20 per cent. of the Group's total revenue (excluding revenue contribution of Asset held for sale according to IFRS 5).
+For the year ended 31 December 2024, the four French MNOs accounted for 86.6 per cent. of Telecom Infrastructure revenue and during the same period, also at a Group level, there is no single Telecom Infrastructure customer that represent more than 20 per cent. of the Group's total revenue (excluding revenue contribution of Asset held for sale according to IFRS 5).